spl0k/supysonic/README.md

 print anything to the console.
 If you want to keep it running in background, either use the old `nohup` or `screen` methods, or start it as a simple _systemd_ unit (unit file not included).

+It needs some additional dependencies which can be installed with the following
+command:

+    $ pip install -e .[watcher]

 ## Upgrading